Apostolic Fathers: Theology

 The Apostolic Fathers use Trinitarian language, such as that written by Clement: "Have we not one God and one Christ and one Spirit of grace, the Spirit that has been poured out on us?"
 While Christology remained undeveloped, the Apostolic Fathers agreed on the pre-existence of Christ, as well as both his divinity and humanity.
 Ignatius referred to Jesus as "our God" and wrote that "The one God manifested himself through Jesus Christ his Son who is his Word that proceeded from silence".
 When opposing Docetism—a movement that denied the humanity of Jesus and therefore his Incarnation—Ignatius wrote, "There is one Physician: both flesh and spirit, begotten and unbegotten, in man, God, in death, true life, both from Mary and from God, first passible and then impassible, Jesus Christ our Lord".
-In The Shephard of Hermas, the pre-incarnation Son of God is referred to as: "the holy pre-existent Spirit which created the whole creation God made to dwell in flesh that he desired.
+In The Shepherd of Hermas, the pre-incarnation Son of God is referred to as: "the holy pre-existent Spirit which created the whole creation God made to dwell in flesh that he desired.
 This flesh therefore in which the Holy Spirit dwelt was subject to the Spirit ...
 He chose this flesh as a partner with the Holy Spirit".
 The usage of the term "Holy Spirit" in The Shepherd of Hermas is often not specific to the third Person of the Trinity, and sometimes refers to a human spirit made holy by the grace of God.

 The Apostolic Fathers do not seem to share a single concept of church polity or organization.
 In the Didache, prophets are the preeminent leaders of the church with bishops and deacons in subordinate roles.
 It is possible this arrangement represents "a period of transition between the primitive system of charismatic authority and the hierarchical organization that was slowly developing within the church".
 Other writers stress the importance of bishops as leaders of the church.
 In an early articulation of apostolic succession, Clement teaches that the apostles appointed bishops (or presbyters) and deacons to lead the church.
 Ignatius provided the earliest description of a monarchical bishop, writing that "all are to respect the deacons as Jesus Christ and the bishop as a copy of the Father and the presbyters as the council of God and the band of the apostles.
 For apart from these no group can be called a church".